 Pension drawdown is a way to receive income on a regular basis from your personal pension pot while allowing your pension fund to keep on growing.
-The percentage growth of fund will be dependent on market performance.
+The percentage growth of the fund will be dependant on market performance.
 If your investments do well, your pension fund can carry on growing which means your retirement income will increase too.
 Conversely, the value of your income could also go down if your investments do badly.

 New products have been introduced to reflect the new pension flexibility.
 With so many new product options available in the market, it is now more important than ever to take regulated financial advice from a pension specialist to ensure you are making the right decisions for your future.

 Whether you are thinking of retiring fully, gradually or delaying retirement, it’s important to check your pension paperwork.
 At Iceni Financial Advisers, we understand that pensions can be a complicated and bewildering subject.
 Our pension advisers offer a bespoke service to all clients and can tailor advice to your precise needs.

 Contact us for a free no obligation initial pension consultation.